Sing with Esther

 About Who is Esther

 The story itself has a long pedigree: like Joseph and the Technicolor Dreamcoat, the Esther story is 2500 years old.
 Who is Esther is set in the present day, and like our diverse society, has a diverse musical style: from funk, to rap, rock, and fusion.
 Its message is timeless, and resonates in today’s world of #metoo, corporate greed, social justice, and the freedom to think for yourself.
-If you are a producer considering your next season’s productions, more information is available at www.WhoIsEsther.com.
+More at www.WhoIsEsther.com.

 Book and Music for Who is Esther by Randall Craig.